dc6jn/gpx2msfs/README.md

 i.e.
 --mindistance 1000  keep a waypoint every 1000m
 ```
-with MINDISTANCE the minimal distance of waypoints, all waypoints below this limit will be suppressed in output.
+with MINDISTANCE as minimal distance of waypoints, all waypoints below this limit will be suppressed in output.
 This Option uses the simplify function from the gpypx lib [Ramer-Douglas-Peucker algorithm](http://en.wikipedia.org/wiki/Ramer-Douglas-Peucker_algorithm)

-To get more control over this process you can use other good solutions:
+To get more control over this process I recommend external solutions:
 #### [GPSBabel](https://www.gpsbabel.org/)
 The well known [GPSBabel](https://www.gpsbabel.org/) can be used for our purpose.